-The people who know your business policies best are often the ones with the least control over implementing them.
-Your compliance officers, product managers, and business analysts understand the rules inside and out, yet they depend on IT to translate that logic into code.
-A Business Rules Management System (BRMS) flips this model on its head.
-By externalizing business logic from the application, it puts control directly into the hands of the experts.
-With modern, low-code BRMS tools, your team can create, modify, and deploy rules using intuitive interfaces, freeing up developers to focus on more strategic work and making your entire organization more agile.
+The people who know your business policies best often have the least control over them.
+Your compliance officers and product managers understand the rules, but they depend on IT to translate that logic into code.
+This creates a frustrating bottleneck.
+That’s where business rule management software comes in.
+It separates your business logic from the application code, putting control directly into the hands of the experts.
+Using modern, low-code business rules management tools, your team can create and modify rules with intuitive interfaces.
+This makes your organization more responsive and frees up developers for more strategic work.

 Key Takeaways